fboundy/pv_opt/README.md

 This excellent integration will pull Octopus Price data in to Home Assistant.
 Solar Opt pulls data from Octopus independently of this integration but will extract current tariff codes from it if they are avaiable.
 If not it will either use account details supplied in `secrets.yaml` or explicitly defined Octopus tariff codes set in `config.yaml`.
+If on Intelligent Octopus Go, this integration is required for Pv opt to utilise any slots allocated outside of 23:30 to 05:30 in its charging plan.

 <h3>5.
 Install the Integration to Control Your Inverter</h3>